LambdaHack/LambdaHack/README.md

 if any, in which longer texts are overlaid over the map.

-For high resolution displays and/or if fullscreen mode is requested in the configuration file, `allFontsScale` needs to be set, e.g., to value 3 for 4K displays.
-Otherwise, the letters may be too small or, in fullscreen or on retina displays in OS X, the screen may be automatically scaled as a whole, not each letter separately, softening letter edges.
+For high resolution displays and/or if fullscreen mode is requested in the configuration file, `allFontsScale` needs to be set.
+E.g., scale 3 works for 4K displays.
+Otherwise, the letters may be too small or, in fullscreen or on retina displays in OS X, the screen may be automatically scaled as a whole, not each letter separately, softening letter edges of the square fonts that should be pixel-perfect and crisp.

 If you don't have a numeric keypad, you can use the left-hand movement key setup (axwdqezc) or Vi editor keys (aka roguelike keys) or mouse.